Chief of Chaplains of the United States Army

 The chief of chaplains of the United States Army (CCH) is the chief supervising officer of the U.S. Army Chaplain Corps.
-(Chaplains do not hold commanding authority.)
+(Note: Chaplains do not hold commanding authority.)
 From 1775 to 1920, chaplains were attached to separate units.
 The Office of the Chief of Chaplains was created by the National Defense Act of 1920 in order to better organize the chaplaincy.

-Chaplain (Major General) William Green Jr. is the current chief of chaplains.
+The most recent chief of chaplains, Major General William Green Jr., was removed from the role on April 2, 2026, by Secretary of Defense Pete Hegseth.
+No successor has been named.